Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Frimley and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all Frimley and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and private landlords should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes